sizzlebop/ComfyUi-Theme-Neon-Nights/README.md

 ## 💾 Installation Instructions

 1. Open ComfyUI in your browser
-2. Click on the Settings icon (⚙️) in the bottom left corner
+2. Click on the Settings icon (⚙️) in the top right corner
 3. Navigate to "Appearance" tab
 4. Click on "Color Palette" section
 5. Click the "Import" button